-Students will explore albedo, sea ice and the relationship between changing albedo and changing sea ice.
+Students explore albedo, sea ice and the relationship between changing albedo and changing sea ice.

 This lesson connects day/night and seasonal cycles with albedo in the Arctic region.
 Students will explore seasonal changes of albedo.

 Students will make a claim about whether changing albedo contributes to changes in Arctic habitats.